 Year, Jan, Feb, Mar, Apr, May, Jun, Jul, Aug, Sep, Oct, Nov, Dec, YearTotal, NextJan, NextFeb, NextMar, NextApr, NextMay, NextJun, SeasonTotal

 DOWNLOAD: File is here (sandiegorain.txt).
 The data will come up as a separate page.
 It is easy to bring the data into a spreadsheet.
 Save the text page.
 Then open a spreadsheet program and import the data from the saved text file.
 I try to keep the file "reasonably current".
-Scroll down for notes about recent rain activity and file updating.

 The data was derived from NWS records going back to 1850, the link I use to have here no longer works.
 Some of the totals in the early years may result from incomplete data.
 Also the rain gage wasn't always at the same exact location, there's a story about this somewhere on the web.
 I recall it being in something like nine different locations since 1850.
 The current official NWS records go back to 1875 perhaps for this reason.